Performance Characteristics

 The graph above shows that the effective battery capacity is reduced at very high continuous discharge rates.
 However with intermittent use the battery has time to recover during quiescent periods when the temperature will also return towards the ambient level.
 Because of this potential for recovery, the capacity reduction is less and the operating efficiency is greater if the battery is used intermittently as shown by the dotted line.

-Note that this is the reverse of the behaviour of an internal combustion engine which operates most efficiently with continuous steady loads.
+This is the reverse of the behaviour of an internal combustion engine which operates most efficiently with continuous steady loads.
 In this respect electric power is a better solution for delivery vehicles which are subject to continuous interruptions.

-Ragone Plot
+Ragone Plot of Electrochemical Devices

 See also Alternative Energy Storage Comparisons.